cuteberry/KYCValidator/README.md

 ## Table of Contents

-# Verify an account's KYC status
-- Sample KYC data is hosted at this link https://my-json-server.typicode.com/cuteberry/demo/{address}
-- The editable version is at https://github.com/cuteberry/demo/blob/master/db.json.

 ## Use cases
 -  We can retrived user's KYC data off chain and store it in the smart contract.
 We can periodically refresh this data.
 -  Other smart contract can call this contract to check the user's current KYC status.